FC Barcelona 6–1 Paris Saint-Germain FC

-FC Barcelona 6–1 Paris Saint-Germain FC was the result of the second leg of a UEFA Champions League tie which occurred on 8 March 2017 at the Camp Nou in Barcelona.
-Barcelona overcame a four-goal deficit in the second leg of their 2016–17 UEFA Champions League round of 16 tie against Paris Saint-Germain to win 6–5 on aggregate, making it the largest comeback in UEFA Champions League history, which became known in Spain and France as La Remontada (the comeback; La Remuntada).
+The association football match between Barcelona and Paris Saint-Germain occurred on 8 March 2017 at the Camp Nou.
+It was the second leg of the 2016–17 UEFA Champions League round of 16; PSG won the first leg at the Parc des Princes 4–0 a month earlier.
+During the match, Barcelona scored six times, including two goals in injury time, to win the match 6–1 and 6–5 on aggregate.
+It was the largest comeback in UEFA Champions League history, which became known in Spain and France as La Remontada (lit. 'the comeback'; La Remuntada).

 Background

-It was the third time Paris Saint-Germain faced Barcelona in the UEFA Champions League knockout phases, having lost the two previous encounters in the 2012–13 on away goals, and the 2014–15 season on aggregate.
-Both teams had comfortably qualified from the group stage.
-Paris Saint-Germain qualified as runner-up in Group A having faced Arsenal, Basel, and having achieved a 9-point lead over 3rd-placed Ludogorets Razgrad.
-Barcelona qualified as leaders of Group C, far in front of Borussia Mönchengladbach and Celtic and leading 2nd-place Manchester City by 6 points.
+This was the third match between Paris Saint-Germain and Barcelona in the UEFA Champions League knockout phases.
+PSG lost both previous encounters: in the quarter-finals of the 2012–13 edition on away goals and the 2014–15 season 5–1 on aggregate.
+Both teams had comfortably qualified from the group stage: PSG qualified as runner-up in Group A having faced Arsenal, Basel, and having achieved a nine-point lead over 3rd-placed Ludogorets Razgrad; Barcelona qualified as leaders of Group C, 10 points ahead of Borussia Mönchengladbach in third place and leading 2nd-place Manchester City by six points.

-The first leg was played on 14 February at the Parc des Princes in Paris; both teams were in good shape with Paris Saint-Germain coming from a 3–0 away win at Bordeaux in Ligue 1 and Barcelona thrashing Alavés in a 6–0 away win in La Liga.

-Ángel Di María put the Parisians in front on 18 minutes with a free kick after Barcelona's Samuel Umtiti committed a foul.
+The first leg was played on 14 February at the Parc des Princes in Paris; both teams were in good shape with Paris Saint-Germain coming from a 3–0 away win at Bordeaux in Ligue 1 and Barcelona thrashing Alavés in a 6–0 away win in La Liga. Ángel Di María put PSG in front on 18 minutes with a free kick after Barcelona's Samuel Umtiti committed a foul.
 Julian Draxler made it 2–0 with a low shot in the 40th minute, assisted by Marco Verratti.
-After 55 minutes, Di María scored once again from a shot outside the box.
+After 55 minutes, Di María scored again from a shot outside the box.
 Edinson Cavani scored the final goal of the game in the 72nd minute, securing the 4–0 win.
 Barcelona achieved only one shot on target during the whole match.

+The second leg was played on 8 March at the Camp Nou in Barcelona.
+The two teams again came into the match having won their league games: Barcelona won 5–0 at home against Celta Vigo while Paris Saint-Germain won 1–0, also at home, against Nancy.